thecointech/thecoin/docs/broker-database.md

 }
 ```
 #### Key
 The key of each timestamp is the timestamp of when that action was created.
-Only calculated on the client, this is not completely reliable and only intended to make human-viewing of online content a bit more compreshensible.
+Only calculated on the client, this is not completely reliable and only intended to make human-viewing of online content a bit more comprehensible.

 We ignore the best practices on this because the events are already shareded by their random ID, and no single transaction will ever incur 500 writes-per-second.